Evaluation contexts

 • Documentation site flags won't impact your mobile apps

-• Staging flags won't evaluate in production
+• Admin panel flags won't evaluate in customer-facing features

 2. Cost optimization